-To assess eligibility, the College will verify the eligibility of the student, or their parents, who are in receipt of UC, by asking for a copy of their UC award notice that includes their monthly earnings.
+In order to assess eligibility the College will verify the eligibility of students, or their parents, who are in receipt of UC, by asking for a copy of their UC award notice that includes their monthly earnings.
 Institutions will need to assess the information given to obtain an accurate proxy of the individual's current earned annual income.
 Monthly earnings are after tax and do not include any benefits the individual receives.
-There is a three-stage assessment process required by the ESFA, details of which can be found here
+There is a three stage assessment process required by the ESFA, details of which can be found here.